vccolombo/vccolombo.github.io/index.md

 I'm currently a 5th-year computer engineering student at the Federal University of São Carlos, Brazil.

-You can check my personal projects on the [projects page](/projects/).

 ## Previous work experiences

 - **Instituto de Pesquisas Eldorado** - Summer Intern